skalalab/cell-analysis-tools/docs/index.rst

-.. flim_tools documentation master file, created by sphinx-quickstart on Fri Aug 20 13:26:16 2021.
+.. cell_analysis_tools documentation master file, created by sphinx-quickstart on Fri Aug 20 13:26:16 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-flim_tools's documentation
+cell_analysis_tools documentation
 ======================================

 This library contains many relevant functions used for  pre-processing, processing